-SJCJ 201 (3)-Social Justice in Practice
+SJCJ 201 (3)-Social Justice in Action

-SJCJ201 builds on the theoretical foundations of SJCJ101 to understand social, political, and economic (in)justice, as well as the mechanisms and movements through which these injustices are addressed.
-Research is situated as a form of social justice in practice within participatory action, social science, radical, and intersectional methodological frameworks.
+SJCJ201 builds on the theoretical foundations of SJCJ 101 to understand social, political and economic (in)justice, as well as the mechanisms and movements through which these injustices are addressed.
+Research is situated as a form of social justice in practice within participatory action, social science, radical and intersectional methodological frameworks.
 Specific attention is given to contemporary social injustices in the Global North (e.g., unfair labour practices, structural violence) and Global South (e.g., consequences of armed conflict, terrorist groups, human trafficking, sexual slavery).
-Prerequisites: ENGL 100, SJCJ 101, completion of 10 courses.
+Prerequisites: ENGL 100 and SJCJ 101

-SJCJ 202 (3)-Social Justice in the Global South
+SJCJ 202 (3)-Global (In)Justices

 Students engage in an intersectional analysis of contemporary social justice issues and oppressions in the Global South with a focus on the experiences of marginalized groups in developing nations.
 Students analyze topics such as gender-based violence (e.g., honour-based violence and killings, Female Genital Mutilation) and oppression and exploitation of marginalized groups (e.g., resource exploitation of Brazilian indigenous peoples, Ogoni people devastated by oil drilling in Nigeria, child soldiers in various nations in Africa), as well as the dynamics of law and justice in these nations.
-Prerequisites: ENGL 100, SJCJ 101, SJCJ 102, completion of 10 courses.
+Prerequisites: ENGL 100, SJCJ 101 and SJCJ 102

-SJCJ 250 (3)-Critical and Contemporary Perspectives on Social Justice & Human Rights
+SJCJ 250 (3)-Human Rights & Social Justice

 Contemporary human rights issues and systemic and social injustices domestically and internationally are explored in depth.
 Topics include child marriage, women's health, Female Genital Mutilation, sexual violence, human and sex trafficking, honour-based violence and killings, gender inequality, immigration, and labour rights and labour laws.
-After considering historical and contemporary examples of oppressions and challenges related to gender, sexuality, and social justice, students investigate race and ethnicity within a social justice framework.
-Prerequisites: SJCJ 101; SJCJ 201; ENGL 100, completion of 10 courses.
+After considering historical and contemporary examples of oppressions and challenges related to gender, sexuality and social justice, students investigate race and ethnicity within a social justice framework.
+Prerequisites: SJCJ 101 and ENGL 100

-SJCJ 260 (3)-Children's Rights and Youth Justice
+SJCJ 260 (3)-Justice for Children & Youth

-Children and youth experience varying forms of violence, abuse, exploitation, neglect, oppression, and injustice worldwide.
-Within a human rights framework, students explore topics such as barriers to resources and equity (e.g., education, health care, food), child marriage, child labour, child soldiers, sexual exploitation, human and sex trafficking of children, children and the law (e.g. conflict, migration, acts considered offences only for those under 18 years of age or applied predominately to girls), and youth justice systems from local and global perspectives.
+Children and youth experience varying forms of violence, abuse, exploitation, neglect, oppression and injustice worldwide.
+Within a human rights framework, students explore topics such as barriers to resources and equity (e.g., education, health care, food), child marriage, child labour, child soldiers, sexual exploitation, human and sex trafficking of children, children and the law (e.g., conflict, migration, acts considered offences only for those under 18 years of age or applied predominately to girls), and youth justice systems from local and global perspectives.
+Prerequisites: SJCJ 101 and ENGL 100